 If you are using WhatsApp as a messaging App, you are very aware that you are receiving media like photos, videos, and documents which you will never use at any time.
 This situation gets worse when you are part of many WhatsApp groups.
 The more the groups you join, the more the media files you will receive.

-The Best solution to this situation is to prevent automatic download of files like videos, images, and documents.
+The Best solution to this situation is to prevent the automatic download of files like videos, images, and documents.
 With this option you will have to manually download every image or video you are interested to watch.
 This will reduce the number of media files on your device thereby saving storage space.

 To switch off automatic downloading on your WhatsApp;